LandSciTech/ODMAP-NOBMWG/www/folder_structure_template/model_name_data/README.txt

 	    - A shapefile, gpkg, or csv containing survey location information.
 	    - A csv with the scientific name, common name and 4 letter species code.
 	      Fill in the provided template.
+	- study_area_data: A shapefile or gpkg containing a polygon of the study area boundary.
 	- predictor_data: A csv file of covariate values at each survey location with covariate names as headers and one row per survey location.
 	- transfer_data: Covariate grid for making predictions.
 One raster file per